Gonzih/blog.gonzih.me/source/_posts/2015-12-11-arch-linux-on-lenovo-ideapad-y700-15.markdown

 ## Audio clicking

 This is caused by suspend-on-idle module in the pulse audio.
 Instead of disabling the module I decided to just set very long timeout.
-To do that append `timeout=36000` to line `load-module module-suspend-on-idle` in the `/etc/pulse/default.pa` config file.
+To do that append `timeout=36000` to line `load-module module-suspend-on-idle` in the `/etc/pulse/default.pa` configuration file.
-And now restart pulse by running `pulseaudio -k` and `pulseaudio -D`.
+And now restart pulse by running `pulseaudio --kill` and `pulseaudio --start`.